tudelft3d/geogeeks/docs/cpp/vcpkgwindows.md

 # Windows: vcpkg with Visual Studio & CLion

+!!! warning

+    We recommend you use [Chocolatey to install packages](../computer/packagemanager.md), or [WSL](../computer/wsl.md).

+    vcpkg is an alternative, but it is more complex and difficult to setup.

 ## Why an alternative solution?

 Using thrid-party libraries can sometimes not be very straightforward on Windows, actually using [WSL on Windows](../wslclion) is indeed a convenient way.